How to Get Landscaping Clients: 12 Proven Tactics

 Spring and fall are when homeowners decide they need professional help.
 Run a targeted promotion during these windows: "Spring Cleanup Special — $149 for yards under 5,000 sq ft" or "Fall Leaf Removal — Book by October 15 and save 15%."
 Post it everywhere — Google, Nextdoor, Facebook, door hangers.

 The goal isn't just the one-time job — it's converting them to recurring service.
-I convert about 30% of seasonal cleanup customers to weekly or biweekly mowing contracts.
-That turns a $149 cleanup into a $2,400/year account.
+If 20-30% of seasonal cleanup customers become weekly or biweekly mowing clients, a small promotion can turn into meaningful recurring revenue.

 11. Google Local Service Ads ($15–$40 Per Lead)